git-push deploy

 Your docker-compose.yml is your infrastructure. picd respects every compose feature (volumes, networks, depends_on, restart policies) and adds two things on top:

-• Auto HTTPS via Traefik reverse proxy
+• Auto HTTPS via reverse proxy

 • Add a traefik.http.routers label and your service gets a public URL